token2/pin_plus_firmware/README.md

 ## Overview

-This repository contains the source code for the Java Applet used in our FIDO2.1. security keys with PIN complexity enforcement (PIN+) and the 300 passkey storage capacity (Release2 and newer).
+This repository contains the source code for the Java Applet used in our FIDO2.1. security keys with PIN complexity enforcement (PIN+) and the 300 passkey storage capacity.
 The goal is to provide a transparent view of our implementation and to contribute to the broader community of security key developers and researchers.

 ## Storage Architecture

 The applet uses a structured approach to manage passkey storage, designed for efficiency given JavaCard's limitations.
-Specifically, the PIN+ Release2 300 passkey storage is implemented as follows:
+Specifically, the PIN+ 300 passkey storage is implemented as follows:

 - The `short` data type on JavaCard allows for a maximum of 32,767 bytes.
 - Each passkey requires approximately 400 bytes of storage.